Start Learning Free

 Intrinsic vs Extrinsic Value: The Two Parts of Every Premium

-You already know a premium has a solid part and a melting part.
-Now they get their real names, intrinsic and extrinsic value, and you learn to measure each one to the dollar.
+You already know a premium is real value plus hope value.
+Now those two parts get their proper names, intrinsic and extrinsic value, and you learn to measure each one to the dollar.
 It is simpler arithmetic than you expect.

 What you'll learn in this lesson